 This is a very tiny mic that you can clip onto the soundhole of an acoustic guitar or ukulele.
 It might be a useful piece of kit for sound engineers in venues to have on standby, should somebody rock up with a regular acoustic guitar.

 IK Multimedia have very much been at the forefront of gear that’s firstly very small, and secondly, designed to work in tandem with mobile devices.

 With the second aspect of their work on mind, the iRig Acoustic is intended to be used with their Amplitube app, giving the user access to a host of amps and effects before the signal hits their audio interface.

 It’s ideal for beginners messing around with the recording process, especially those who don’t have space for a more traditional mic and stand setup.
-It’s important to remember though, that at $50, you’re going to get what you pay for.
+It’s important to remember though, that at $50 (For the latest prices and discounts, check here), you’re going to get what you pay for.

 It’s important to note that the Amplitube setup will only work for iPhone and iPad.

 I think this offering from Audio-Technica is a very cool offering for home recording enthusiasts on a tight budget, or who want to get a bit of experience working with microphones before investing in a more “serious” piece of kit.

 As I always say, you get what you pay for, so while this won’t be the same quality as some of the other mics on this list, it’s a step up from clip-on mics like the iRig Acoustic, because the user can get a feel for positioning the microphone around the acoustic guitar being used, and develop an understanding of how the different positioning of a mic like this can influence the recording.

 For a $99 microphone, it’s a very sturdy piece of gear.
 It feels like you could throw it about a bit.
 Obviously, that’s not to say you should!
 It’s noted for its particularly bright output.